-The symptoms which may be experienced are tenderness, aching, stiffness, weakness, tingling, numbness, cramp or swelling.
-These symptoms can be prevented or reduced by managing the work environment.
-Therefore the equipment used can be assessed to see if it can be modified to fit to the employees' requirements.
+There may be symptoms of tenderness, aching, stiffness, weakness, tingling, numbness, cramp or swelling.
+These can be prevented or reduced by managing the work environment, postural advice, Osteopathic treatment and specific exercises to address the problem.

-Types of work which are repetitive can be broken up and interspersed with a different type of task.
+Repetitive work can be broken up and interspersed with a different type of task.
 Regulating the amount of force used and minimizing over-head work can reduce the symptoms.
 The working environment should be monitored so that it's not too hot or cold and to ensure there is enough light to work in, without glare or shadow.
 Work can be rotated so that one person isn't exposed to more risk than the others.